 Chocolate chips are the most common substitute for chocolate chunks in recipes.
 You can also chop a chocolate bar into small pieces to create similar chunks.
 Both options melt well in baked goods and provide the same rich chocolate flavor.

-Looking for more chocolate baking ideas?
-Explore our cocoa powder recipes and chocolate chip recipes for more classic dessert inspiration.
+For more chocolate and baking chocolate options, see our cocoa powder and chocolate chip recipes.